stacksmith/gtk-emacs-like-input/README.md

 GTK-EMACS-LIKE-INPUT, eli for short, is a library that adds an emacs-like command bar to your arsenal of cl-cffi-gtk widgets.
 It is emacs-like in spirit only, and has little to do with emacs, really.
 But it makes it easy to bind keystrokes to commands, and lets you enjoy the familiar interface.

-eli is a work in progress, and changes are being made to the interface.
+eli is licenced under the BSD license, and is a work in progress - changes are being made daily (as of Sept 2016).

 ## Quickstart